 The economic environment consists of factors that affect consumer purchasing power and spending patterns.
 Nations vary greatly in their levels and distribution of income.
-Some countries have subsistence economies and consume most of their own agricultural and industrial output.
+Some countries have subsistence economies they consume most of their own agricultural and industrial output.
 These countries offer few market opportunities.
 At the other extreme are industrial economies, which constitute rich markets for many different kinds of goods.
 Marketers must pay close attention to major trends and consumer spending patterns both across and within their world markets.

 Marketers should pay attention to income distribution as well as average income.
-Distribution of Income in the world is still very poor and there are wide disparities.
+Income distribution in the still very poor.
 At the top are upper-class consumers, whose spending patterns are not affected by current economic events and who are a major market for luxury goods.
-There is also a comfortable middle class, which is some what careful about its spending but can still afford some good life, even at the time when their incomes are declining.
+There is a comfortable middle class that is some what careful about its spending but can still afford the good life some of the time.
 The working class must stick close to the basics of food, clothing, and shelter and must try hard to save.
 Finally, the poor class must count their pennies when making even the most basic purchases.
 Over the past three decades, the rich have grown richer, the middle class has shrunk, and the poor have remained poor.